duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 ### Demo instructions {#demo-visualodometry-run}

-Step 1: From your computer run the demo container on your duckiebot typing the command:
+Step 1: From your computer load the demo container on your duckiebot typing the command:

-    laptop $ do something here
+    laptop $ docker -H ![hostname].local rin -it --net host --memory="800m" ---memory-swap="1.8g" --privileged -v /data:/data --name visual_odometry_demo  ![unclear]/visualodo-demo:master18

-Step 2: On your computer open a virtual joystick to steer the bot
+Step 2: Start the graphical user interface:

+    laptop $ dts start_gui_tools ![hostname]

 Step 3: Open `rviz` by running:

     laptop $ some meaningful command

+Step 4: On your computer open a virtual joystick to steer the bot

+    laptop $ dts duckiebot keyboard_control ![hostname]

-Step 4: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick
+Step 5: Start your Duckiebot by pressing -<kbd>a</kbd> in the virtual joystick.

+Step 6: Be amazed!

 ### Troubleshooting {#demo-visualodometry-troubleshooting}